 Original vs. non-original Fujifilm NP-W126S batteries

-The alternative for the original batteries are third-party ones that are available under many brands from most sellers, usually for about $15, sometimes even lower than $10.
+An alternative for the original batteries are third-party ones that are available under many brands from most sellers, usually in the $15-$25 price range, but sometimes even lower than $10.
 However, are they at least as good as the original?
 Their description often claim rather unbelievable capacities (e.g. 1900mAh, the original has 1200mAh!), while forum posts usually say that their capacity is lower than original.
 I decided to purchase few and measure by myself.

 In-camera battery indicator